mkudija/mkudija.github.io/reading/notes/2018-04-04-Show Your Work.md

 # 7. Don't turn into human spam

+**Shut up and listen**
+- Human spam: people who don't want to "pay the dues" and want their piece here and now

+**You want hearts, not eyeballs**
+- Donald Barthelme: "Have you tried making yourself a more interesting person?" if you want to be interest-*ing*, you have to be interest-*ed* (129-131)
+- Steve Albini: "Connections don't mean shit.
+I've never had any connections that weren't a natural outgrowth of doing things I was doing anyway."
+(131)

+**The vampire test**
+- If it [person, job, situation] leaves you "worn out and depleted" it's a vampire; avoid vampires.
+(135-136)

+**Itentify your fellow knuckleballers**
+- Knuckleballers: "your real peers—the people who share your obsessions, mission, mutual respect" (139-141)

+**Meet up in meatspace**
+- IRL meetups

 # 8. Learn to take a punch

+**Let 'em take their best shot**
+- Relax and breathe
+- Strengthen your neck: more criticism and you realize it can't hurt you
+- Roll with the punches: you control how you react to criticism
+- Protect your vulnerable areas: keep the most sensitive stuff hidden
+- Keep your balance: "your work is something you do, not who you are" (152)

+**Don't feed the trolls**
+- don't feed them and they usually go away
+- maybe turn off comments, Natalie Dee: "There's never a space under paintings in a gallery where someone writes their opinion."
+(157)

 # 9. Sell out

+**Even the Renaissance had to be funded**
+- everyone needs to be paid

+**Pass around the hat**
+- selling your work is a big step; make sure your price is fair

+**Keep a mailing list**
+- give away great stuff for free on your website, collect emails, and when you have something great to sell you send an email

+**Make more work for yourself**
+- try new things and keep yourself moving forward

+**Pay it forward**
+- pay it forward, but don't let that take over from your real work

 # 10. Stick around

+**Don't quit your show**
+- "You've gotta play until the 9th inning."
+(185)

+**Chain smoke**
+- avoid stalling out by not losing momentum

+**Go away so you can come back**
+- Stefan Sagmeister: sabattical every 7 years.
+Instead of 25 years of learning, 40 of work, and 15 of retirement, why not take 5 years off retirement and break up the working years?
+- Gina Trapani's times to turn your brain off and take a break:
+  - Commute
+  - Exercise
+  - Nature
+- Separate your work from your life; if you never *go* to work, you never *leave* work (194)

+**Begin again**
+- "You can't be content with mastery; you have to push yourself to be a student again."
+(197)